Bitcoin Forum

 Between 6 and 24 months, the IP linearly loses least-significant bits over time.
 For example, the IP 123.234.210.221 would lose 8 bits and become the prefix 123.234.210.0/24 approximately 10.5 months after it was logged.
 For IPv6, the least-significant 66 bits are dropped after 6 months, and then the remaining bits are dropped linearly over the 1.5-year period.

-The city geolocation locates you to the nearest large city according to your IP address.
+The city geolocation locates you to a nearby city according to your IP address.
+(If you're logged in, you can see what this looks like by visiting this page.)

 Variation